Quantum optimization with arbitrary connectivity using Rydberg atom arrays: Introduction

-We remark that MIS on UDGs is known to be NP-complete~\cite{clark1990}, so in principle any NP problem can be reduced to MIS on UDGs with a polynomial overhead.
-However, it is extremely important for near-term implementation on quantum machines to find a low-overhead, explicit mapping, which is the key goal of our work.
-Interesting approaches to extend the applicability of Rydberg atom arrays beyond UDGs have been recently implemented in Refs.~\cite{Kim2022Rydberg, Byun2022}, but they are either limited to a specific class of graphs, or require three-dimensional arrays.
-Other schemes for mapping arbitrary non-local interactions into local ones are more experimentally demanding, requiring either 4-body interactions \cite{Lechner2015Quantum, Dlaska2022Quantum} or the use of tunable Ising interactions \cite{Qiu2020Programmable}.
-In contrast, our scheme relies only on Rydberg blockade and requires only two-dimensional arrays.
-It can thus be readily implemented on current Rydberg atom array experiments~\cite{Ebadi2022}.
+We note that MIS on UDGs is known to be NP-complete~\cite{clark1990}, so in principle any NP problem can be reduced to MIS on UDGs with a polynomial overhead.
+Specific, formal reduction sequences have, for example, been considered in Ref.~\cite{Ebadi2022}, but direct application of the prescribed reduction method requires at least $O(N^6)$ overhead.
+It is important for near-term implementation on quantum machines to find a low-overhead, explicit mapping, which is the main result of our work.